Department of International Development, King's College London

-The Department of International Development (DID) is an inter-disciplinary development department located within the Faculty of Social Science and Public Policy in the school of Global Affairs at King's College London.
-DID was launched in 2013 with a focus on the phenomena faced by middle-income developing countries.
-Its research revolves around development theory, political economy, economics, geography, and social policy.
+The Department of International Development (DID), formerly known as King's International Development Institution, is an inter-disciplinary development department located within the Faculty of Social Science and Public Policy in the School of Global Affairs at King's College London.
+DID was launched in 2012 and became the Department of International Development in 2016 with a focus on the phenomena faced by middle-income developing countries.
+DID is a young, innovative, and contemporary development studies department that is the first research centre in the UK that mixes development studies and emerging markets.
+Its research revolves around development theory, political economy, economics, business, management, geography, and social policy.

 DID has students from 50 countries worldwide, who make half of all the student body.
-The department is a member of European Association of Development Research and Training Institutes.
+The department is a member of European Association of Development Research and Training Institutes and is a premium member of Development Studies Association (DSA).
 It has strong links with the Department for International Development, British Academy, Oxfam and UNDP, while its staff holds associate positions at Harvard University, UC Berkeley, Center for Global Development and the Institute of Development Studies.
-King's College London is ranked as one of the top 10 global development learning programs in the UK by QS University Ranking.
+The Department of International Development at King's College London, despite being the most recently established department of international development among UK universities, has achieved impressive recognition.
+With a decade of existence, it is ranked among the top 10 global development learning programmes in the UK and among the top 30 universities worldwide for development studies according to the QS University Ranking in 2024.